-The risk rating score used to be an appropriate measure of relative tree health and structural condition on the diverse tree populations found along the city's right-of-way.
-We rated each tree evaluated according to a risk assessment rating system developed by consulting arborists Dr. James Clark and Dr. Nelda Matheny.
-The Clark-Matheny rating system applies a score for three tree characteristics (items 1 through 3 below).
-We added the forth category.
+The risk rating score used is a measure of relative tree health and structural condition on the tree population found along the city's right-of-way.
+We scored each tree according to a risk assessment rating system developed by the ANSI A-300 risk assessment standards.